The quadRANT: Expounding on the number 4, a.k.a the magic behind QUAD Model.

 There are four nitrogenous nucleotide bases in our DNA: adenine, thymine, cytosine, and guanine (in RNA, urasil replaces thymine).
 And four, according to ancient Hippocratic physicians, are our bodily Humours, or fluids: melaina chole (black bile), kitrini chole (yellow bile), phlegma (phlegm), and haima (blood).
 It used to be that good physical health meant these Humours were in order.
 And to keep them in order, one needed to maintain a healthy temperament.

-The Classical world held that there were four personality temperaments: sanguine, phlegmatic, choleric, and melancholic; these were believed to directly affect the Humours.
-Beyond bodies and personalities, Plato, in The Republic, ascribed four cardinal virtues (temperance, fortitude, prudence, and justice) to the population classes of a fictional “good” city.
+The Classical world held that there were four personality temperaments: sanguine, phlegmatic, choleric, and melancholic.
+They were believed to directly affect the Humours.
+Beyond bodies and personalities, Plato ascribed four cardinal virtues to the population classes of The Republic’s fictional “good” city.
+Temperance, fortitude, prudence, and justice.
 Justice, he said, would dictate all of the relationships between the temperate workers, fortitudinous warriors, and prudent rulers.

-Aristotle established the square of opposition of Classical logic, in which four paths (contrary, subcontrary, contradictory, and subaltern) reduce four possible forms of categorical propositions: the universal affirmative ‘every S is P’, the universal negative ‘no S is P’, the particular affirmative ‘some S are P’, and the particular negative ‘some S are not P’.
-The Quadrivium (that’s Plato’s other four) was outlined in The Republic; arithmetic, astronomy, geometry, and music formed the curriculum.
-And like Plato, Aristotle found another four, this time in the nature of being: the material, formal, efficient, and final forms.
+Aristotle established Classic Logic’s square of opposition, in which four paths (contrary, subcontrary, contradictory, and subaltern) reduce four possible forms of categorical propositions.
+First, the universal affirmative ‘every S is P’.
+Next, the universal negative ‘no S is P’.
+Third, the particular affirmative ‘some S are P’ and, finally, the particular negative ‘some S are not P’.
+Plato’s outlined his other four, The Quadrivium, in The Republic.
+Arithmetic, astronomy, geometry, and music formed the curriculum.
+Like Plato, Aristotle found another four, but in the nature of being: the material, formal, efficient, and final forms.

 More modernly, military strategist John Boyd’s ‘OODA loop’ is a four-part cycle of observing, orienting, deciding, and acting.
 Even President Roosevelt declared a set of four.
 He held that the following four freedoms were a fundamental right deserved by everyone: freedom from want, freedom of expression, freedom from fear, and freedom of worship.